AdobeDocs/marketo.nl-NL/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a39.png)

 1. Selecteer of maak de kolommen ongedaan u wilt zien.
-Klik op **OPSLAAN**.
+Klik **OPSLAAN**.

    ![](assets/image2014-9-18-13-3a37-3a42.png)